Tutorial Paper No. WEEl for the September 10-15, 1995 O.S.A. meeting:

 All serious photographers have experienced the classic trade between motion freezing and depth of field, as is illustrated by two extreme sets of aperture and shutter speed for a pair of pictures of a boy on a bike:

+An image is commonly evaluated by tracing some large number of rays to an image surface, to form a spot diagram, or point spread function, from which the line spread and modulation transfer functions can be derived in turn.
+Most usually, such an evaluation is performed at one or another fixed aperture, such as the full aperture of the lens.
 If the lens aberrations are small compared with the focus and motion problems, a very common situation when people take pictures, the instantaneous point spread function is just a pinhole photograph of the exit pupil of the lens, the "pinhole" being the tiny image of anyone point in the scene.
 The resulting point spread functions for defocus and motion blur may then be obtained by integrating over any selected function with which the shutter is programmed to open and close:

 In one convenient design, used in most Polaroid cameras since 1972, the photographic shutter operates by opening and closing the optical path at the aperture stop of the system, so that one mechanism is both shutter and iris.
 Any given exposure is thus the accumulation of light from a progression of aperture sizes.